 Do you have a desire to return to school to improve job prospects, or need help with childcare, or rent and utilities?
 Perhaps you want to purchase your first home, well we want to help you.
 If you are eligible for a free government cell phone, it is likely you are eligible for many of these programs.

 Keep in mind you may have to go to more than one agency to get help.
-There are thousands of other single Moms who need help at well, and these charities what to try to provider service to every woman that qualifies for help.
+There are thousands of other single Moms who need help at well, and these charities what to try to provide service to every woman that qualifies for help.

 The Economy and Single Mothers